Abigail/Abigail.github.io/Src/Trapped/actor.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% takes a long time to get trapped, but eventually, it does get trapped after 3,700,894 steps.
+On the Square Spiral, the %%PIECE%% takes a long time to get trapped, but eventually, it does get trapped after 3,700,894 steps.

+#### Diamond

+On the Diamond Spiral, it's not clear whether the %%PIECE%% will get trapped or not.
+It won't get trapped for its first billion steps.

 ### Wedge